Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Constant-Size Alphabet

 For any $m_1,\dotsc, m_t \in \Sigma$, the ``chain'' of messages, $\Parse(m_1,\dotsc, m_t)$, is determined by going over the chain link-by-link, until we hit the head of the chain ($link=0$) or an encoded link ($type\ne std$).
 In this case we collect the fragments of the link (recursively, in case we hit another instance of encoding before we are done collecting all the fragments of the current encoding), decode them and continue parsing from the transmission pointed by the encoded value.
 The fragments that contain the encoding are omitted from the parsed output (so that the chain contains only the ``real'' messages of $\pi_0$).
 The $\Parse$ procedure is formally described in Algorithm~\ref{alg:Parese:smallAB}.

 The coding scheme with a constant-size alphabet is given in Algorithm~\ref{alg:codingSmall}.
-It is very similar to the coding scheme of Algorithm~\ref{alg:codingLarge} except for the handling of encoded links, i.e., the encoding a far link and parsing a chain that contains encoded links.
+It is very similar to the coding scheme of Algorithm~\ref{alg:codingLarge} except for the handling of encoded links, i.e., the encoding of a far link and parsing of a chain that contains encoded links.

-Similar to Algorithm~\ref{alg:codingLarge}, the coding scheme of Algorithm~\ref{alg:codingSmall} is clearly computationally-efficient. \begin{lemma} For any constant $\eps>0$ and any $\pi_0$ given as a black-box, Algorithm~\ref{alg:codingSmall} is (computationally) efficient in~$|\pi_0|$. \end{lemma} The proof is similar to the proof of Lemma~\ref{lem:efficiencyLarge}, once verifying that the new $\Parse$ procedure still takes linear time in~$n$.
+Similar to Algorithm~\ref{alg:codingLarge}, the coding scheme of Algorithm~\ref{alg:codingSmall} is clearly computationally-efficient. \begin{lemma} For any constant $\eps>0$ and any $\pi_0$ given as a black-box, Algorithm~\ref{alg:codingSmall} is (computationally) efficient in~$|\pi_0|$. \end{lemma} The proof is similar to the proof of Proposition~\ref{prop:efficiencyLarge}, once it has been verified that the new $\Parse$ procedure still takes linear time in~$n$.